-- 1. List A (all are required) - a.
+- a.
 Dean's, chairperson's, and/or departmental colleague's observations of teaching, colloquia or other public presentations. - b.
 Syllabi of courses taught. - c.
 Student opinions about course content and presentation style as determined by teaching evaluations and/or letters of student support. - d.
-Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc. - 2.
-List B (optional) - a.
+Candidate generated narrative of teaching philosophy, plans, techniques, effectiveness, etc.

+- a.
 Peer review of course content, assessment devices, curricular materials, pedagogical techniques, etc. - b.
 Scholarly writings or presentations (not otherwise utilized in promotion materials) on teaching and education, the role of the University, etc.